kwandabuso/netstock-assessment/README.md

-The tests are divided into two sections: Web and API.
-Each section contains subfolders for feature files and step definitions.
-To run the tests, use the following commands:
+Web: To run the tests, use the following commands: commands to run to get setup:

-Run API tests: npm run api
+- npm install

+- npm install playwright

-Run Web tests: npm run web
+- Run Web tests: npm run web

-after test run a html report is generated at \Securitease-automation\test-results\web\cucumber-report.html
+after test run a html report is generated at test-results\web\cucumber-report.html